laurence1984/ask/README.md

-# sugar (a c++ application supporting library)
+# cppplatform (a c++ application supporting platform)
-A cross platform c/c++ application supporting library, which refers to some mature 3rd libs, like boost, etc.
+A cross cpp platform for cpp applications, which refers to some mature 3rd libs, like boost, etc.
 Source code should be clean, flexible, and easily to modify.